 Healthy winter meal ideas for 1 or 2 weeks

 Interested in eating seasonally during the fall and winter months?
 8fit nutritionist, Coach Lisa, created two meal plans for you to try.
 Enjoy recipes like a paleo quiche, overnight oats, salads and a delicious chicken dish.
-Download your meal plan to get started!
+Download your 1-week or 2-week meal plan to get started!

 Download the 8fit app and go Pro for access to these seasonal winter meals recipes, customized portions and a shopping list that aims to reduce food waste.
 Sample two of the recipes from our winter meal plans here: Peanut Butter Overnight Oats and Paleo Ginger Pear Quiche Cups.